Pope names anti-Mafia prosecutor to court as scandal swirls

 L’Espresso magazine said the transactions concerned the Vatican’s London real estate holdings.
 The magazine reproduced what it said was a Vatican police directive announcing the precautionary suspension of five Vatican employees.

-Pignatone retired in May as chief prosecutor in Rome, where he led investigations into political corruption and organized crime as well as Italy’s probe into the suspicious death in Egypt of an Italian graduate student.
+Pigantone retired in May as chief prosecutor in Rome, where he led investigations into political corruption and organized crime as well as Italy’s probe into the suspicious death in Egypt of an Italian graduate student.
 Previously Pignatone had been prosecutor in Palermo, Sicily and Reggio Calabria, where he handled major anti-Mafia investigations into the Cosa Nostra and ‘ndrangheta.

 The Vatican’s criminal tribunal handles crimes that occur on Vatican territory or involving Vatican diplomats.
 The penal code is based on the Italian criminal code with elements of canon law.